-4. Let it sauté for one minute and then add the wheat and corn flour.
-Stir well while the mix thickens and continue to stir until it begins to smell slightly nutty.
+2. Melt the butter in a saucepan and add the prosciutto.
+Sauté for one minute and then add the plain flour and corn flour.
+Stir well until the mixture thickens and it begins to smell slightly nutty.
 Be careful that it does not become too dark.

-9. Place the dried porcini mushrooms in a blender and blend until the mushrooms have a consistency like breadcrumbs.
+9. Place the dried porcini mushrooms in a blender and blend until a consistency like breadcrumbs.

 12. Heat the frying oil in a saucepan.
-When the oil sizzles, it is warm enough.
+If the oil sizzles when a small piece of mixture is dropped in, it is hot enough to use.
 Fry the croquettas until they are golden and crisp.
-Only fry a couple at a time to avoid them sticking together and to keep the oil from cooling down.
+Only fry a couple at a time to avoid them sticking together and to keep the oil from dropping in temperature.

-14. Serve the croquettas with a good, thick balsamic or sherry vinegar and thin slices of prosciutto.
+13. Remove the croquettas and place on paper towel.
+Let them cool slightly before eating.
+Serve the croquettas with a good, thick balsamic or sherry vinegar and thin slices of prosciutto!